Goals, Objectives, Planned Activities and Roadmap

 1. The Lab will aim to achieve supply chain autonomy or, better, a sustainable "mutual dependency" with the US and/or China.

-2. The Lab will be open to all states, as well as China and the US, but only together.
+2. The lab will be open to all states, including China and the US, but only together.

 3. A critical mass of non-superpower states can lead the way toward a Baruch Plan for AI, while and if superpowers don't, serving as a bridge among them and a stimulus, and at once standing to gain massive economic benefits and political leverage derived from participating in such open Global Public Interest AI Lab.

-4. For more, refer below to the chapter Open Letter to the Head of State of Non-Superpower States.
+4. For more information, refer to our Open Letter to the Head of State of Non-Superpower States.

 They will include top former diplomats, heads of state, and security officials, and progressively and increasingly current officials from relevant agencies will be included in the list in a few months.